dragon-dune/dragon-dune/dragon-dune.md

 Dwarves:
 --------

 The Dwarves empire has fallen.
-The are forced to sell
+The are forced to sell artifacts from their treasuries with the hope of one day reestablishing their mighty kingdom.

 Start With: 10 Gold, 1 artifact.